zhehaowang/zhehao.me/tech-notes/a7ii/sdp.md

 * Blue, right before sunrise or after sunset.
 Sun's below the horizon, light's reflected from the atmosphere, taking away contrast and evenly lit.
 Ambient, soft.
 Narrow time frame.
 * Flat, generally poor for landscape: not much contrast, depth.
 Overcast flat light can work in particular cases, e.g. with overcast cloud, on waterfalls.
 Consider desaturating, black and white to bring out the texture / mood of the scene.

+* Flash
+  * Fill flash.
+Say you are shooting a model in daylight under an overcast sky, and want to reduce shadows from the eyes / face by adding a front lighting.
+Control flash output using flash exposure compensation (try aperture priority or shutter priority with this).
+  * Bounce flash.
+Attaching an external flash to change the angle of lighting, or have lighting bounce off a wall.
+This wouldn't work outside without bouncing your flash off a reflector. (requires low, white ceilings).
+Broad lighting (main light closer to the side of face closer to the camera), short lighting.
+  * High speed sync option.
+Motion with flash.

+Proper catchlight (light reflected from the eyes, ideally, above the center of the pupils) is critical to portrait and wildlife photography.

+As long as your eyes are open, you can study light and shadow.

+* Color temperature
+  * Different light sources, e.g. candles, sunrise, moonlight, daylight / flash (warm --> cold), have different color temperatures.
+  * Lower color temperature are considered warm, as they cast an orange light.
+  * Cameras may apply auto white balancing (think multiple light sources with different temperatures), which may be off and can be adjusted in postprocessing.
+Our eyes apply auto white balancing as well, lights warm or cold often mis-appear as white to our eyes.

+### Camera control

+* Focal plane; focusing modes
+* Back button focus; focus traps; precise focusing using live view
+*

 ### Portraits